dd86k/dd86/.github/pull_request_template.md

-Thank you for doing a Pull Request!
-Feel free to use the template.
+Thank you for filling out this Pull Request template!

-# Why have I done this request?
+# Why have I done with this request?

 # What does this request affect?

+# What have I tested this Pull Request with?